botesi/bottok/README.md

 #### Filter Comments by Text

-List only comments that contain this text.
+List only Follow that contain this text.

 ```bash
 node bottok.js -T 'hello'